-Prerequisites: ECON 040 and MATH 230 and ENGL 251 or equivalent college courses with "C" or better or eligibility as determined by COS placement procedures.
+Prerequisites: ECON 040 or ECON 002 and MATH 230 and ENGL 251 or equivalent college courses with "C" or better or eligibility as $\frac{1}{2}$ determined by COS placement procedures

 EDUCATION

 EDUC 050 Introduction to Teaching 3

-Hours: 2 Lecture/Discussion

-3 Lab

-Equivalent Course: EDUC 150.
+Equivalent Course: EDUC 150

 Exploration of teaching as a career.
 Students are introduced to the teaching profession in American schools.
 A minimum of forty-five hours of on-site school visitation required.
 Approved for distance education format.
-Advisory on Recommended Preparation: ENGL 251 or equivalent college course with a "C" or better, or eligibility for ENGL 001 determined by COS placement procedures.
+Advisory on Recommended Preparation: ENGL 251 or equivalent college course with a "C" or better, or eligibility for ENGL 001 determined by COS placement procedures